 If you are planning for one of our Cruise & Learn Adventures make sure you bring in addition:

-- foul weather suit- preferably 2-piece
+- foul weather suit- preferably 2-piece with wrist gaskets to keep the water out

 - in the fall Winter and Spring make sure you bring sailing boots and thermal/ kevlar socks